romansky/backbonejstalk/README.md

 "Scaling in Complexity"
 ===

-Development methodology using Backbone.JS, driven by BDD using Jasmine and some CoffeeScript to keep everyone awake..
+Review of development methodology using Backbone.JS, driven by BDD using Jasmine and some CoffeeScript to keep everyone awake.. oh and using HTML5- Local Storage instead of a real backend.

 ### Presentation